 The practice of finding and entering unused and abandoned buildings have been the subject of choice for thousands of photographers and organisations have been set up to support these photographers in there quest.
 One such organisation is (infiltrate .org ) There motto, take only photos, leave only footprints, There web site no longer takes new stories but is still up and running the only downside is it is a US site. (http://www.infiltration.org/history-timeline.html) This site is interesting reading with lots of snippets of information.
 This subject has evolved so much that it has reached the academics of criminology and has become one of the subjects of discussion and debate. ((https://academic.oup.com/bjc/article-abstract/57/4/982/2624029 ) Accessed 09/07/19)

-I found my first choice for this assignment difficult to get to grips with it was difficult to get enough information from the people in the street, and although very nice they found it difficult talking to a stranger about there past relatives.
+I found my first choice for this assignment People of Stalybridge that lived in the area called Castle Hall, difficult to get to grips with it was difficult to get enough information from the people in the street, and although very nice they found it difficult talking to a stranger about there past relatives.
 I also found it difficult to find the right way to ask the questions I needed to get the information I wanted for this assignment, I had to first convince them to let me take their picture to ask questions and at the same time try and write down there answers, by this time they just wanted to leave and get on with whatever.

 I decided a change of subject was necessary not just for the convenience of not having to approach people, but my work was also calling more on my time.
 I went for a complete change and although I failed to discuss it with my tutor I hope he will understand.
 The subject was the abandonment of property touching on urban photography and some of the aspects and dangers surrounding the Urban explore.
 This was more up my street as I like getting up to mischief even though I am now getting on a bit I still feel I can and want to if needed.
-My first pictures were Bukton castle and the quarry, this is a feat in its self as it is up a very large steep hill but a good feeling when you reach the top it takes about an hour to climb.
+My first pictures were Bukton castle and the quarry, this is a feat in its self as it is a steep climb, a very large steep hill but a good feeling when you reach the top it takes about an hour to climb.
 I was hoping to find an awesome view of the quarry, but it was smaller than I remembered, It’s still big though.
 This part of the assignment was pretty straight forward but the next part getting into the mill was a little more challenging and a little bit dangerous, the only thing I left was footprints.
 Getting into these buildings is fun and I can see why some people do more of it.
 Going in the dark as some do would be very dangerous and not recommended.
-The building I entered was reasonably accessible only an odd fence to get over. the assignment was challenging for me, not because of any technical aspect, I think it is the lack of inspiration from other students that one would get if attending a day university or college bouncing ideas off one another, I find that when I meet anyone that as an interest in art or photography that is willing to talk, I find that I am hungry for there inspiration even if it is of no relevance to what I am doing at the time.
-I think my original Idea was good but the approach would need to be different from just approaching people in the street and trying to get information from them relating to there family and asking them for a picture, getting the picture was ok getting the information was the difficult part.
-Getting out and about with the camera was entering the buildings was fun and in all, I found the assignment enjoyable
+The building I entered was reasonably accessible only an odd broken fence to get through. the assignment was challenging for me, not because of any technical aspect, I think it is the lack of inspiration from other students that one would get if attending a day university or college bouncing ideas off one another, I find that when I meet anyone that as an interest in art or photography that is willing to talk, I find that I am hungry for there inspiration even if it is of no relevance to what I am doing at the time.
+I think my original idea was good but the approach would need to be different from just approaching people in the street and trying to get information from them relating to there family and asking them for a picture, getting the picture was ok getting the information was the difficult part.
+Getting out and about with the camera and entering the buildings was fun and in all, I found the assignment enjoyable.
+In my images, I have tried to convey a sense of loss for some of the buildings and disappointment in that some of the buildings are deemed to be of importance and therefore have been listed as a historical value but at the same time have been left to dilapidate into a state of no return.

 Contact Sheets below